-Migration is integral to the evolution of our species and this work is not to sentimentalise or monumentalise the departure of the Mayflower, but to express the tensions between going and staying and express the twin human desires of making roots and the yearning for adventure and a life free from the constraints of history.
+Migration is integral to the evolution of our species and this work is not to sentimentalise or monumentalise the departure of the Mayflower, but to express the tensions between going and staying as well as the twin human desires of making roots and the yearning for adventure and a life free from the constraints of history.

 By placing an artwork outside of the gallery space for our opening exhibition ‘Making It’, LOOK II will provide an additional offer to wider audiences in the city, with a striking and thought-provoking sculpture in the public realm by an artist of international significance, creating immense civic pride, inspiration and wonder.